 - James Baldwin

-Theo Ellington (SF) has a wide-range of public and private sector organizing experience.
+Theo Ellington has a wide range of public and private sector organizing experience.
 As co-founder of Black Young Democrats of SF, he successfully fought against the predatory policing practice of Stop-and-Frisk.
+During his tenure at The Salvation Army, he led the organization’s efforts to double its impact on homeless services, redevelop its real estate portfolio, and COVID-19 response efforts.
+During his time there, Theo increased new revenue by $10M.
 He also served as Commissioner for the Office of Community Investment & Infrastructure, leading the creation of over 1,200 affordable housing units.
 As Director of Public Affairs for the Golden State Warriors, Theo led the efforts to win approvals for the new $1B arena from 14 different city agencies.
-He holds a Bachelor degree in Political Science from Notre Dame de Namur University and a Masters in Urban Affairs from the University of San Francisco.
+He holds a Bachelor's degree in Political Science from Notre Dame de Namur University and a Masters in Urban Affairs from the University of San Francisco.

 Executive Coaching Lead

 Brian works as both a Coach and a Non-Profit Management Consultant.
 He brings over twenty years of experience in leadership positions in the public sector and extensive experience working at the intersection of the public, private, and governmental sectors.
 Prior to Coaching and Consulting, Brian started several AmeriCorps programs, taught high school, worked in senior management positions at several education non-profits, and worked for a start-up technology company.
 Brian received his undergraduate degree at George Washington University, where he studied Political Science and Sociology.
 He has a Masters in Public Administration from the Kennedy School of Government at Harvard University.